Wellington Sexual Health Service

 - Triage Nurse phone line for patients experiencing symptoms or in need of advice

-Being seen at the Sexual Health Clinic is by appointment and anyone may attend free of charge.
+Being seen at the Sexual Health Clinic is by appointment and free of charge for persons meeting our eligibility criteria.

 Dr Jenny Hayward, Sexual Health Specialist, Lead Sexual Assault Clinician